 12. Learn at Work

 There’s something about practical learning that can’t be learned in books.
 To aid employees in accomplishing their personal and professional goals, the best perk is to create an atmosphere of learning.
-Prominent employee perks include online courses from various prominent institutes that really upskill individuals with talents that stay with them for life.
+Prominent employee perks and benefits include online courses from various prominent institutes that really upskill individuals with talents that stay with them for life.

 13. Lounge Rooms to Relax

 Sleeping pods, nap rooms, recliner chairs are the latest Instagram-able piece of office corners that fit well in unused office space.
 These perks can be gamified like on completion of Quarter I & II targets; the game room would get a new ping-pong table.
 Also, you can offer wellness experiences and vouchers as perks to employees.

 Dropbox calls itself a pretty sweet place to work because they offer a fully stuffed along with nap rooms, recliners, gaming consoles, and the like of it for their squad to blow off some steam.

 14. Supplemental Insurance

 Let’s make something clear—employee’s health insurance is not supplemental insurance—but plans other than that are.
 For instance, spousal life insurance, insurance for electronics, pets, family, and extra coverage for employees with special needs would constitute as perks under supplemental insurance.